International Medical Graduates

 Actual costs (administrative fees, immunizations, etc.) may be itemized and paid for by the observer.

-The advice contained in the observership guidelines packet (DOC) is designed to be used as a template for physicians and medical associations seeking to establish an observership program.
+The advice contained in the observership guidelines (DOC) is designed to be used as a template for physicians and medical associations seeking to establish an observership program.

 The guidelines packet includes:

-• Learning objectives for the observership
+• Learning objectives for the observership: Monitor how a physician interacts with patients.

 • Sample letter templates